Advising

 • Can help you evaluate how well your skills and abilities fit with the field and your goals.
 In addition, they have extensive contacts in the field and can foster your professional development in your academic area of interests.

-• Consult on prerequisite inquiries and approve necessary overrides; approve changes that occur within your chosen major.
+• Approve necessary overrides and changes that occur within your chosen major.

-Scheduled appointments are strongly encouraged and may be set in BlueStar, accessible via Campus Connect.
+Scheduled appointments are strongly encouraged and may be set in OneDePaul.
 Although we will offer in-person appointments, we also encourage students to select an online meeting.
 We are unable to offer walk-in appointments.
+If you are having trouble scheduling an appointment, please watch this helpful tutorial.

 FAQ